openvswitch/openvswitch.github.io/support/config-cookbooks/userspace-tunneling/index.md

 comments: []
 ---

-This guide is for configuring userspace tunneling in Open-vSwitch.
-The traditional OVS with kernel datapath uses kernel module to perform the tunneling however this setup performs all the tunneling operations purely in the userspace.
-This way userspace-tunnelling is platform independent.
+This guide is for configuring userspace tunneling in Open vSwitch.
+The traditional OVS with kernel datapath uses kernel module to perform the tunneling, however this setup performs all the tunneling operations purely in the userspace.
+This way userspace-tunneling is platform independent.

 This setup needs an additional bridge called “br-phy1” when compared to the kernel based OVS.
 The purpose of this bridge is to make available the kernel network stack for routing and arp resolution.
-The data path needs to look-up the routing table and arp table to prepare the tunnel header and xmit data to the output port.
+The datapath needs to look-up the routing table and arp table to prepare the tunnel header and xmit data to the output port.